LiamMartens/xTend/docs/0.8.x/01-initial-setup.md

 ```

 ###Step 2: Move the files
 All the files you need are located in the `xTend/dist` directory.
-The `www` directory will be your public directory whereas `Application` and `Workbench` will be located in the parent of your public directory.
+The `www` directory will be your public directory whereas `Application` and `CLI` will be located in the parent of your public directory.
 Also make sure to copy the `.commands` and `.workbench` files.

 *Notice: You can rename the public directory later but not just yet*